ChrisJefferson/jekyll-clean/_posts/2016-03-03-the-break-loop.markdown

 tags: GAP
 ---

 Spend any amount of time in GAP, and eventually you will hit the break loop.
+This is the message GAP prints when code breaks, either because of incorrect arguments, or an algorithm has started producing incorrect values.
 Here is an example:

 {% highlight gap %}
 gap> Intersection(1,2);